bryan-emerson/project_six/readme.md

 http put https://six2121.herokuapp.com/things/6054967274542d00157732ba name=bryanEmerson
 ```

-the above request would change the name in the target object to bryanEmerson
+The above request would change the name in the target object to bryanEmerson

 #### DELETE